vgwb/Antura/docs/en/manual/classroom_guide.md

 > [!tip] Explain a card
 > After play, ask learners to open the Book and explain one card to a peer.

-> [!tip] Bonus Malus
-> Citizenship link: Discuss how in‑game choices mirror respectful behavior in real life.

-> [!tip] world map
-> For homework, let students explore in Home mode and bring one new card to share.

 ### Reflection

-Reflection after play helps consolidate learning.
+Reflecting after play helps consolidate learning.
 Here's a list of sample questions to stimulate the reflection:

 **Generic**: